digitaldonkey/guru/Readme.txt

    size of you links fit tab standards.
 -  Based on drupal core classy theme, giving you well known css class names
 -  Layout examples for the Grid system
+-  Tons of Styleguide-ready SCSS comments rendering into a styleguide structured by SMACSS principles

 Dependencies
 ~~~~~~~~~~~~